 Often when this sort of catastrophic failure occurs, an owner figures that more and more big-ticket items are probably going to keep failing and it’s probably prudent to just get rid of the car.

-- The pressure regulator blowing out the rim of the clutch “A” drum in the transmission (being addressed if you buy a used transmission from me)
+- The pressure regulator blowing out the rim of the clutch “A” drum in the transmission (which is addressed if you buy a transmission from us)

-- The timing chain and water pump failing (which might cost you $500 in parts if you DYI and $1000 if you have a shop do it… money well-spent either way)
+- The timing belt and water pump failing (which might cost you $500 in parts if you DYI and $1,000 if you have a shop do it… money well-spent either way)

 - The front brakes.
-Don’t let the brake disks wear down to the metal!
+Don’t let the brake pads wear down to the metal…

 - The coolant reservoir eventually cracks.
 It’s easy to swap out and costs less than $100 new.